Cwickniss/agentic/README.md

 If you'd like to go more deeply into LLMs and Agents:
 - I'm running a number of [Live Events](https://www.oreilly.com/search/?q=author%3A%20%22Ed%20Donner%22) with O'Reilly and Pearson
-- I also have a comprehensive, hands-on 8-week [Mastering LLM engineering](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models/?referralCode=35EB41EBB11DD247CF54) course that builds this entire Agentic AI platform from the ground up, including RAG and fine-tuning.
+- I also have a comprehensive, hands-on 8-week [Mastering LLM engineering](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models/?referralCode=35EB41EBB11DD247CF54) course that builds this entire Agentic AI platform from the ground up (and more!), including RAG and fine-tuning.

 ## Pre-Setup: running Ollama locally with Open-Source